Skip to main content

 • UK-based qualification (Cambridge Assessment International Education & Edexcel).

-• Acts as a foundation for A Levels or other pre-university programs.
+• Leads to A Levels or other pre-university programs.

-• The IB Diploma Programme (IBDP) is equivalent to A Levels.
+• IB Diploma Programme (IBDP) is the equivalent of A Levels (pre-university).

 O Levels

-• Common subjects: English, Math, Biology, Chemistry, Computer Science, Business Studies.
+• Examples: English, Math, Biology, Chemistry, Computer Science, Business Studies.

-• Students study 6 subjects across key categories:
+• Students take 6 subjects across different categories:

 O Levels